netdata/netdata/docs/tutorial/longer-metrics-storage.md

 `dbengine disk space` sets the maximum disk space (again, in MiB) the database engine will use for storing compressed metrics.

+Based on our testing, these default settings will retain about two day's worth of metrics when Netdata collects 2,000 metrics every second.

-If you'd like to change these options from their default, read more about the [database engine's memory footprint](../../database/engine/README.md#memory-requirements).
+If you'd like to change these options, read more about the [database engine's memory footprint](../../database/engine/README.md#memory-requirements).

 With the database engine active, you can even back up your `/var/cache/netdata/dbengine/` to another location for